 If you think Munich is all about pork knuckle, schnitzel, veal, and bratwurst, then I am about to blow your tiny mind.
-As a local vegetarian in Munich, I’ve eaten my way through dozens of all vegan restaurants and sampled hundreds of vegetarian dishes.
-Over the years, as Munich becomes more diverse, the options for vegetarians and vegans continuously grows, making it a top contender for meatless diets.
-Germans are relatively mindful people, and environmental awareness also is a huge driving factor in the rise in vegetarian options.
-In this guide, I’ll help you learn how to ask for no meat in German, recognize German words for common meats, show you all my favorite vegetarian and vegan restaurants in Munich for all budgets, and suggest some traditional Bavarian food that is vegan/ vegetarian so you don’t have to miss out on all the cultural fun.
+As a local vegetarian, who mostly eats vegan in Munich, I’ve eaten my way through dozens of all-vegan restaurants and sampled hundreds of vegetarian dishes.
+Every year Munich becomes more diverse and progressive, with the options for vegetarians and vegans continuously growing, making it a top contender for meatless diets.
+Germans are relatively mindful people, and environmental awareness is a huge driving factor in the rise in vegetarian options and overall green living.
+In this guide, I’ll help you learn how to ask for no meat in German, recognize German words for common meats, invite you to my favorite vegetarian and vegan restaurants in Munich with options for all budgets, and suggest some traditional Bavarian food that is vegan/vegetarian so you don’t have to miss out on all the cultural fun.

 Being vegetarian in Munich is quite easy, but with the German’s love for alpine cheese and dairy products, being vegan is a bit harder.
-I once tried to order a vegan coffee and was told that milk was good for me and I should order lactose free instead.
-In times like this, stand firm, most places at least carry soy and have a salad.
 However, if you follow this guide you’ll be getting much more than a sad side salad and instead, you’ll be eating at excellent vegan restaurants, with mouthwatering food.

-My favorite vegan place in Munich, Emmi’s Kitchen has nestled away on a quiet street.
+My favorite vegan place in Munich is called Emmi’s Kitchen and it is nestled in a quiet courtyard.
 It shares an Innenhof- or inner courtyard- with a yoga studio and has lovely outdoor seating with a shaded natural awning.
 Their menu is simple, focusing on salad and superfood bowls, vegan gourmet burgers, and a breakfast menu.
-My favorite thing to order is Quiona Avocado Chicks n’ Ginger, which is a salad bowl stuffed with chickpeas, carrots, spinach, quinoa, seeds, avocado and more.
+My favorite thing to order is Quinoa Avocado Chicks n’ Ginger, which is a salad bowl stuffed with chickpeas, carrots, spinach, quinoa, seeds, avocado, and more.
 I always pair it with a vegan oat milk chai latte and a bio-organic juice.
-For breakfast, they serve tofu scrambles, vegan pancakes, and more.
+For breakfast, I always recommend getting the American style pancakes.
+These are somehow the most fluffy and delicious pancakes I’ve ever tasted.
+They come smothered in a thick berry sauce and sweet syrup.

-Max Pett is quite popular as it is one of the few places that does traditional German food vegan style.
+Max Pett is quite popular as it is one of the few places that makes traditional German food – vegan style.
 So, if you’re looking for a vegan schnitzel, vegan knödle, etc., then this is the place for you.
-They do vegan “cheese”, or käse, quite well and their salad with vegan feta is quite tasty.
+They do vegan “cheese”, quite well and their salad with vegan feta is quite tasty.
 They even serve something that resembles vegan baked cheese raclette, a Swiss Alpine dish.
-For lunch, they have a daily rotating menu embracing various cultures from Indian, The Balkans, and The Middle Eastern, enabling you to try traditional foods made vegan from around the world.
+For lunch, they have a daily rotating menu embracing various cultures from Indian, The Balkans, and The Middle East, enabling you to try traditional foods made vegan from around the world.
 This restaurant shows that you can keep traditions alive while doing your part to reduce animal cruelty and be environmentally friendly.
-Not all vegan food is salad and quinoa; we can have vegan cheese covered french fries if we want!
+Not all vegan food has to be salad and quinoa; we can have vegan cheese covered french fries if we want!
 Reservations are encouraged for dinner.

-Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city that Munich is, today, and our incredibly drinking water.
+Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city and incredible drinking water Munich has today.
 He pushed the limits in health and sanitation and set the bar for European cities.
 Munich is one of the cleanest cities in Europe and we have him to thank!
 He also had a no alcohol policy for heath reasons and to honor this Max Pett does not serve alcohol or promote drinking culture which makes it a great option for Muslims who want to partake in German culture.

-This place focuses on international cuisines like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus and even some of your German favorites like vegan schnitzel.
-I like to come here when I am missing dishes from home like buffalo wings, but I can eat them guilt and meat free!
-Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for tradition to meet progressive.
-It’s a great place to indulge with all your favorite comfort foods.
+This place focuses on international comfort food like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus, and even some of your German favorites like vegan schnitzel.
+I like to come here when I am missing dishes from home like buffalo wings, but I can eat them guilt and meat-free!
+Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for a booming vegan scene.
+It’s a great place to indulge in all your favorite comfort foods.

 This cozy little tea house serves dozens of fresh hot loose leaf teas with your favorite vegan cakes, sandwiches, bowls, and snacks to go alongside it.
 It is great for catching up with a friend for lunch or warming up on a cold winter day.
 Many of their teas are organic and you can stock up for your hotel or home.

-Some of these restaurants do have meat options, but a good portion of their menu is vegetarian, or they are branded as vegetarian.
+Some of these restaurants do have meat options, but a good portion of their menu is vegetarian, or they are branded as vegetarian using dairy and other animal products.

 Vegelangelo a semi-fancy vegan and vegetarian establishment.
 All of their vegetables and fruit are grown organically and are usually fresh and in season.
-On Friday and Saturday, they only serve 3 or 4 course meals with optional wine pairing.
-All dishes are hand made to order, so you can expect to wait and enjoy good dinner conversation.
-This place only accepts cash of EC Karte (German bank card).
+On Friday and Saturday, they only serve 3 or 4-course meals with optional wine pairing.
+All dishes are hand made to order, so you can enjoy a long dinner conversation.
+You’ll find a little bit of everything on the menu from Russian pancakes to Indian thali, but they somehow excel at everything.
+One of my favorite things about Vegelangelo is their shabby chic decor with funky old lamps and dramatic red splashes.
+This place only accepts cash of EC Karte (German bank card) and reservations are recommended.

 Dean and David